Actibump: Installations

 The Actibump system is installed in several cities in Sweden, including Linköping, Uppsala, Västerås, Helsingborg, Malmö and on the Öresund Bridge.
-Currently, there are over 100 Actibump units active in the world.
+Currently, there are over 100 Actibump units active in the world, a majority of which are located in Europe.
 Actibump can be installed in roads with heavy traffic where the speed limit is 5-60 km/h.
 The system can also be used at logistics centers, toll stations, airports, etc.